AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

 The OmasIo API, Bindings
 ------------------------
 The **OmasIo** library implements the OBF and DBL file format providing both a C++ interface to OBF files.
-There are bindings using the C++ implementation for both MATLAB and Python and in addition, a pure JAVA implementation of a reader is in the process of becoming part of `BioFormats <http://loci.wisc.edu/software/bio-formats/>`_.
+There are bindings using the C++ implementation for both Matlab and Python and in addition, a pure Java implementation of a reader is in the process of becoming part of `BioFormats <http://loci.wisc.edu/software/bio-formats/>`_.

 .. note::